Azure/openai-samples/Basic_Samples/Chat/README.md

 # OpenAI Samples

-This repository contains samples demonstrating how to use GPT via Python SDK or REST API.
+This repository contains samples demonstrating how to use ChatGPT via Python SDK.

 ## Installation
 Install all Python modules and packages listed in the requirements.txt file using the below command.